ttu/json-flatfile-datastore/README.md

 await collection.UpdateOneAsync(e => e.Name == "Phil", new { age = 42 });
 ```

-Update can also update items from collection and add new items to collection.
-Null items in passed update data are skipped, so with null items data can be set to update item in correct index.
+Update can also update items from the collection and add new items to the collection.
+Null items in the passed update data are skipped, so with null items data in the correct index can be updated.

 ```csharp
 var family = new Family